 Property packages represent the core of any process model, and having a suitable property package is key to successfully modeling any process system.
 However, developing property packages is a significant challenge even for experienced modelers as they involve large numbers of tightly coupled constraints and parameters.
-The IDAES modeling framework provides a Generic Property Package Framework to provide a flexible platform on which users can build property packages for common types of systems by calling upon libraries of modular sub-models to build up complex property calculations with the least effort possible.
+The Generic Property Package Framework was designed to help users build property packages with the least effort possible by levarging libraries of modular sub-models that include common types of property calculations.